Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Numerical Experiments

 so that the finite-difference discretization~\eqref{fd_rd} is fourth-order convergent.
 The norm we consider in~${\mathbb R}^{N-1}$ is given by

 Let as observe that this norm is an approximation to the integral $\int_0^1y(x)^2 dx$ of a function with values $y_j$ at the spatial mesh nodes.

 To compute the snapshots, as in~\cite{Alla_Falcone_Volkwein}, for constant controls $u\in U_{\rm snap}=\{-1,0,1\}$, we obtained the solutions $y^{(n)} =y(t_n)$ of~\eqref{fd_rd} every~$1/20$ time units, that is, for $t_n=n/20$, $n=1,\ldots 20t_e$, and then the time derivatives $y_t^{(n)}$ were computed from identity~\eqref{fd_rd}.
 For the reduced spaces, we consider the cases of POD basis with only $r=2,3$ and $4$ elements, also as in~\cite{Alla_Falcone_Volkwein}.
-The control set ${\Bbb U}_{\rm ad}$ is given by 21 controls equally distributed in $[-1,1]$.
+The POD approximation~$y^r$ was then the mean of the snapshots plus a linear combination of the POD basis.
+The control set ${\Bbb U}_{\rm ad}$ is given by 41 controls equally distributed in $[-1,1]$.

 As in \cite{Alla_Falcone_Volkwein}, to define the domain $\overline \Omega^r$, we compute the projections of all the snapshots.
 With this procedure we obtain a set of points in $\Bbb R^r$.
 Then, we define an hypercube containing this set of points.
 The aim of this procedure, in view of Lemma \ref{lema3}, is that the set $\overline \Omega^r$ defined in this way satisfies the invariance condition